Responses

 Jump to comment:

-- Published on: 14 February 2021Remissions of type 2 diabetes in primary care.
+None declared. - Published on: 15 February 2021Remissions of type 2 diabetes in primary care.
 A counter response to Lean et al

 Remissions of type 2 diabetes in primary care.
 A counter response to Lean et al